 More powerful semiconductor materials are the prerequisite for the electronics market of the future in general and for power electronics in particular.
 Electronic systems should perform better and at the same time require less energy.
 This is a goal that manufacturers of electric cars, for example, have defined for themselves.
 The procurement of the resources used should be as environmentally friendly as possible and their use as efficient as possible.

 What is required now are more powerful semiconductor materials for significantly smaller components.
 For this reason, power semiconductors such as gallium nitride (GaN) and silicon carbide (SiC) are overtaking silicon (Si), which has been used up to now.
 GaN transistors in particular enable a smaller size and potentially generate lower costs.
-They have a significantly lower conductive resistance for the same size of electronic components and achieve higher switching speeds, which in turn results in lower switching losses.
+They have a significantly lower conductive resistance for the same size of electronic components and achieve faster commutations, which in turn results in lower switching losses.
 The lack of reverse recovery charging also allows for higher frequency and power density.
 All of the above factors offer significantly higher energy efficiency than silicon-based technologies.